makeusabrew/decking/README.md

 To abstract some of the slightly more inconvenient docker mechanisms into quick, clear and repeatable commands.

+Different environments should be supported to allow variations of commands in development, test, ci and production.

 ### build

 Alleviate the inconvenience of ADD requiring a local (./ downwards)